coderefinery/cmake/_episodes/03-compilers.md

 ## Controlling the build type

+CMake distinguishes the following build types `${CMAKE_BUILD_TYPE}`:
+- Debug
+- Release
+- RelWithDebInfo
+- MinSizeRel

-- We can select the build type on the command line:
+We can select the build type on the command line:

 ```shell
 $ cd build